timescale/docs/timescaledb/how-to-guides/tobs/using-tobs.md

 |`tobs helm show-values`|Prints the YAML configuration of the Helm chart|`--filename`, `-f`|File to load configuration from|
 |||`--chart-reference`, `-c`|Helm chart reference.
 Defaults to `timescale/tobs`|

+You can use a custom `values.yml` file with the `tobs helm install -f values.yml` command.

 ## TimescaleDB tobs commands
 This section covers the tobs commands for managing your TimescaleDB database.